andresilvagomez/Localize/README.md

 Run `carthage update` to build the framework and drag the built `Localize.framework` into your Xcode project.

-### Swift Pacakge Manager
+### Swift Package Manager

-The [Swift Pacakage Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

 Once you have your Swift package set up, adding Localize as a dependency is as easy as adding it to the dependencies value of your Package.swift.